sarvan0506/ai_docker_env/README.md

 ``` $ bring_env.bat ``` or just double-click the batch file

-_run the above command every time you reboot._
+_run the above command every time you reboot.
+Similar to activating virtual environment in this case it Containerized!_

 ### Step 3